heptarch/heptarch.github.io/drafts/demon.md

 "I have been carrying out researches into the optical properties of magnetised fluids."

-He must restrain himself from laughing at the absurdity of it.
-"In what connection?
+He must restrain himself from laughing at the absurdity.
+"Ah, in what connection?
 And how, forgive me, could you possibly get access to the necessary equipment?"